Fraasi/bash-jump/README.md

 Options:
   -V, --version   output the version number
-  -B, --no-bash   find folder and path, do not open bash -e, --explorer  find folder and path and open explorer -h, --help      output usage information
+  -B, --no-bash   find folder and path, do not open bash -e, --explorer  find folder and path and open file explorer -h, --help      output usage information
 ```

 ### Examples
 To search for myProject folder starting from current (or env variable if set) folder and open new shell is simple:
 `$ bj myProject`